-- (a) The main water supply pipe feeding a school building shall be located at a minimum of 900mm below ground level and shall be maintained at that level until it has entered the boiler house.
-The water main shall rise from the floor towards the back of the boiler house and away from the entrance door to minimise the risks of freezing. - (b) A test point shall be provided on the in-coming mains water supply pipe in the boiler house to allow water samples to be taken to verify the quality of water provided. - (c) A dosing point shall be provided on the in-coming mains water supply pipe in the boiler house to facilitate commissioning and disinfection.

-- (d) In some cases, in particular where a private water source supplies a school water treatment may be required on the mains water supply feeding the school.
+- (e) The main water supply pipe feeding a school building shall be located at a minimum of 900mm below ground level and shall be maintained at that level until it has entered the boiler house.
+The water main shall rise from the floor towards the back of the boiler house and away from the entrance door to minimise the risks of freezing. - (f) A test point shall be provided on the in-coming mains water supply pipe in the boiler house to allow water samples to be taken to verify the quality of water provided. - (g) A dosing point shall be provided on the in-coming mains water supply pipe in the boiler house to facilitate commissioning and disinfection. - (h) In some cases, in particular where a private water source supplies a school water treatment may be required on the mains water supply feeding the school.
 This should be taken into account in the design development of the mains water supply and provided in the boiler house.
-However where mains water is provided by a local authority, treatment of the supply may not be required. - (e) All mains water storage tanks shall be internal and located within the roof space.
-External tanks or tanks housed in enclosures mounted on the roof are not acceptable for health and safety reasons. - (f) The mains water storage tank shall be fed via the mains water supply to a school. - (g) Ball cocks only are to be used on the mains water inflow to a mains water storage tanks in the roof space.
-Motorised valves and float switches shall not be specified or used. - (h) Mains water shall be provided to the sink units in the classrooms and the sink units in the Staff Room and GP Room Servery.
-It is not required at wash hand basins in toilet areas.
-Given that there is drinking water provided in every classroom there is no need for additional drinking points internally in the school.
-External drinking points shall be provided as per TGD-002 Mechanical & Electrical Building Services Engineering Guidelines for Primary School Buildings.
-Refer also to Section 2.2.1: Design Considerations below. - (i) The Design Team shall check the quality of the local water supply.
+However where mains water is provided by a local authority, treatment of the supply may not be required.

+- (i) All mains water storage tanks shall be internal and located within the roof space.
+External tanks or tanks housed in enclosures mounted on the roof are not acceptable for health and safety reasons. - (j) The mains water storage tank shall be fed via the mains water supply to a school. - (k) Ball cocks only are to be used on the mains water inflow to a mains water storage tanks in the roof space.
+Motorised valves and float switches shall not be specified or used. - (I) Mains water shall be provided as outlined in Section 2.2.1 Design Considerations below.
+Internal and external drinking points shall be provided as per TGD-003 Mechanical & Electrical Building Services Engineering Guidelines for Primary School Buildings and TGD-031 Amendments to the Building Services Engineering Guidelines (2004) TGD-003 & ICT Infrastructure Guidelines TGD-005 for Post Primary Schools, Rev. 1 April 2014.
+Refer also to Section 2.2.1 General Design below. - (m) The Design Team shall check the quality of the local water supply.
 Where considered necessary water softening installation and/or water treatment installation shall be provided on a cold water feed to the heating and hot water installations only in a school.
 This shall be detailed, designed and costed at Stage 2a together with indicative running costs including estimates of annual chemical consumption and cost.

-2.2 DISTRIBUTION SYSTEM
+2.2 DISTRIBUTION SERVICE